CalmDownVal/signal/readme.md

 #### Parallel Execution

 When enabled, the signal will invoke all handlers simultaneously and resolve once *all* have resolved.
-If a handler rejects the wrapping promise returned by the signal will immediately reject as well.
+If a handler rejects, the wrapping promise returned by the signal will immediately reject as well.
 This is similar to the behavior of `Promise.all`.